 Here’s a letter I wrote the year after I chose ‘me’.

 It’s packed with perspective aplenty and may inspire you as you set out on your own self-awareness journey.

 It’s important to recognize that a true narcissist (parent or otherwise) is quite literally incapable of providing you with the love that you need and deserve.
 Your choices are to learn to live with that and limit your exposure, or to walk away altogether.
 That choice is deeply personal and one that only you can make for yourself.

 Of course it’s tremendously heavy to live a life with a parent who chose themselves over you.
 Nothing can take the place of a loving parent, but close friends and family you choose can help.
-Surround yourself with a cache of supportive friends and colleagues who will revel alongside you in your successes and support you in your entrepreneurial adventure.
+Surround yourself with a cache of supportive friends and colleagues who will rally behind you and support you in your entrepreneurial and life adventures.

 Bréne Brown said, “owning our story and loving ourselves through that process is the bravest thing that we will ever do.”
 I showed up here today to bravely own mine.
 I invite you to do the same in the comments if you feel like you’re ready.
 Share out loud, or do so anonymously.
-It’s up to you.
+Like all of your other choices in life, it’s up to you.

 If you still need guidance, I suggest consulting with a local therapist to help.
 You can also check out these further resources for adult children of narcissistic parents.